5 Reasons Car Batteries Die

 You can’t change the weather, but you can prepare for the worst.

-Batteries Die Over Time
+Car Batteries Die Over Time

 The other way time affects car batteries is "time unused."
 The longer you go in between drives, the less likely your car is to start up.
 Car batteries are charged by the alternator, which only turns if the car is running.
 If you’re not able to drive your car for a while, it’s worthwhile to invest in a battery tender.
 Battery tenders act as a charging system for your battery, making sure it stays fully charged without overcharging.

-Corrosion Can Cause Battery Death
+Corrosion Can Cause Your Car Battery To Die

-If you see blue or green growths hanging off your battery terminals, that’s a sure sign that your battery has been slightly damaged by corrosion.
+If you see blue or green growths hanging off your battery terminals, that’s a sure sign that your battery has been damaged by corrosion.
 Corrosion can also look like a thin white powdery substance, almost as if your battery has a bad case of dandruff.
-Though this is a perfectly natural and expected process, it isn’t doing your battery any favors and by improving the connection you can improve your car’s ability to charge your battery.
+Though this is a perfectly natural and expected process, it isn’t doing your battery any favors and by improving the connection you can improve your car’s ability to charge the battery.

 One of the more common mistakes we make is forgetting exactly how much we've started expecting batteries to do.
 Car batteries are really pretty amazing.
 They power everything in the car, and over time that’s expanded into digital navigation systems and displays.
 Add to that people charging their phones, tablets, computers, and mobile entertainment centers on the go and you have a very overtaxed battery system.